Examining the Prevalence and Dynamics of AI-Generated Media in Art Subreddits: Analyses and Findings

 \section{Analyses and Findings}

-In this section, we use the dataset we collected and refined in previous sections to examine variations in volume, participation, and feedback patterns across \textit{AI-disallowed communities} and \textit{AI-neutral communities}.
+In this section, we present a comprehensive analysis to address our research questions.
+Using the dataset we collected and refined in previous sections, we examine variations in volume, participation, and feedback patterns across \textit{AI-disallowed communities} and \textit{AI-neutral communities}.
 This analysis highlights the distinctions between these two types of communities, as well as the differences in trends for the different types of posts --- \textit{Transparent AI posts} and \textit{Suspected AI posts}.